UDST/urbansim/_sources/examples.txt

 As the canonical example of using UrbanSim, take the case of a residential sales hedonic model used to perform an ordinary least squares regression on a table of building price data.
 The best practice would be to store the building data in a Pandas HDFStore, and the buildings table can include millions of rows (all of the buildings in a region) and attributes like square footage, lot size, number of bedrooms and bathrooms and the like.
 Importantly, the dependent variable should also be included which in this case might be the assessed or observed price of each unit.
 The example repository includes sample data so that this Notebook can be executed.

 This Notebook performs the exact same residential price hedonic as in the complete example below, but all entirely within the same IPython Notebook (and without explicitly using the ``sim.model`` decorator).
-The simplest use case of the UrbanSim methodology is to create a single model to study an emperical behavior or interest to the modeler, and a good place to start in building such a model is this example.
+The simplest use case of the UrbanSim methodology is to create a single model to study an emperical behavior of interest to the modeler, and a good place to start in building such a model is this example.

 Note that the flow of the notebook is one often followed in statistical modeling: